UBC-MDS/DSCI_522_GROUP_312/README.md

 #### How we will analyze the Data
+Since this dataset is publicly available on [Kaggle](https://www.kaggle.com/camnugent/california-housing-prices/kernels), there have been many analyses completed.
+The analysis that we focused on was [completed by Aurélien Geron](https://www.kaggle.com/artemiosgeromitsos/housing-super-duper-kernel/notebook).
+He concluded that a linear regressor was the most appropriate model.
+The focus of our analysis is to attempt to improve on his success by taking into consideration multicollinearity (relationships that exist between independent variables), tuning hyperparameters (hyperparameters will be chosen based on GridSearchCV, which uses the given estimator's default scoring method), and trying different models that were not included in his analysis.

-We will use Linear Regression, K-Nearest Neighbour Trees, and other methods as we see fit to predict the median house value given the independent variables.
-Geron's analysis concluded that linear regression was the best estimator that he tested.
-We intend to expand on his testing by tuning hyperparameters and examining solutions that address the multicollinearity issue that is present in the data.
+We will use Linear Regression, K-Nearest Neighbour Trees, Random Forests, and Support Vector Regressors to predict the median house value given the independent variables.

 #### Exploratory Data Analysis Figures and Tables to be Used
 The full Exploratory Data Analysis can be found [here](analysis/EDA.ipynb).